 Eyelid surgery, also known as “blepharoplasty,” is a procedure that rejuvenates the appearance of the upper and/or lower eyelids.
-Loose skin that causes fine lines, wrinkles, and sagging is removed, and fat deposits that cause puffiness and bags are removed or repositioned.
+Loose skin that causes fine lines, wrinkles, and sagging is reduced, and fat deposits that cause puffiness and bags are reduced or repositioned.
 As the muscles and other tissues are tightened, the eyes attain a refreshed and invigorated appearance.

 How Blepharoplasty Helps

 Signs of aging are prominent around the eyes in the form of fine lines, wrinkles, and sagging skin.
 Blepharoplasty reduces excess skin and tightens loose tissue surrounding the eyes to produce firm, smooth skin with a more youthful appearance.

 Loose skin and fat deposits can weigh down the eyelids and create a tired appearance even if a person is well rested.
 Excess fatty deposits can also create bags and puffiness around the eyes that contribute to a tired look.
 Eyelid surgery reduces excess skin and fat to rejuvenate the areas around the eyes and provide patients with a more rested and alert appearance.